 Set round a natural harbour, Portree is the main town on Skye and an important and busy centre, with many shops shops and leisure facilities, including a swimming pool, pony-trekking and boat cruises.
 It is very much a cultural focus for the island and the Aros Centre at the south end of the town has a programme of concerts, theatre and cinema, as well as an exhibition about the environment of Skye and Lochalsh and an RSPB exhibit with nest cameras for the rare sea-eagles.

-The only malt whisky distillery on the Isle of Skye is Talisker, near Carbost in a Gaelic speaking area at loch Harport.
+Isle of Skye Malt Whisky DistilleriesUntil 2017 Talisker was the only malt whisky distillery on the Isle of Skye, located near Carbost in a Gaelic speaking area at loch Harport.
 The distillery was founded in 1830 by Hugh and Kenneth MacAskill, and built in 1831 at Carbourn after a number of false starts on other sites when they acquired the lease of Talisker House from the MacLeod of MacLeod.
 The distillery was rebuilt 1880-87 and extended in 1900.
 During this early period, the whisky was produced using a triple distilling method, but changed to the more conventional double distilling in 1928.
 Talisker was acquired by Distillers Company Limited in 1925 and is now part of Diageo.
 It was rebuilt in 1960 after a stillhouse fire completely destroyed the distillery.

 Visit Talisker Distillery: Address: Carbost, Isle of Skye IV47 8SR.
 Open all year.
 Tours best to be booked in advance.
 Tel: 01478 614308.
 Email: [email protected]

 The new Distillery at Torabhaig is the second ever licenced Single Malt Scotch Whisky distillery on the Isle of Skye.
 The distillery has been a fully operational since January 2017.